chadbaldwin/chadbaldwin.github.io/_posts/2021-01-07-use-cross-apply-to-clean-up-queries.md

 This really isn't too bad.
 We only had to write the `REPLACE` logic once, and re-use it multiple times.
 The down side here, is we really only wanted to work with one column in the `#Contact` table; But we still had to pass every column through to each CTE.

-What if next month, a new field is added to the table, and you need to pass through?
+What if next month, a new field is added to the table?
 Now you have to add it to the top CTE and route it all the way through.
-This would be even worse if the #Contact table had 20+ columns.
+This would be even worse if `#Contact` had 20+ columns.
 That would get real ugly.

 ---